khrj/volte-fix/README.md

 - persist.dbg.wfc_avail_ovr to 1
 - persist.sys.phh.ims.caf to true

-### For a64 or arm64
+### For a 64 bit device (arm64)
-Copy the binder64/ims (don't copy the binder64 folder, only the ims folder inside it) folder to /system/priv-app
+Copy the 64bit/ims (don't copy the 64bit folder, only the ims folder inside it) folder to /system/priv-app

-### For arm
+### For a 32 bit device (arm & a64)
-Copy the binder32/ims (don't copy the binder32 folder, only the ims folder inside it) folder to /system/priv-app
+Copy the 32bit/ims (don't copy the 32bit folder, only the ims folder inside it) folder to /system/priv-app

 # For dummies